teamb58/WhatsAppB58edition/README.md

 To include this code to WhatsApp you need to compile this project to an APK, and decompile to get the smali code, layout, pngs And Xmls to merge both apps.

 # **_Features_**
-*Based on latest web version 2.18.119
+*Based on latest play store version 2.18.122

 *Size just 21mb

-*THEME YOUR APP TO YOUR LIKINGS.

-*SAVE/SHARE YOUR THEMES.

-*OPTION TO CALL THROUGH SIM.

-*OPTION TO SEND SMS THROUGH SIM.

-*Added FAB to access settings.

-*Option to hide sender name or message in chat screen.
+*Theme the app to your likings.

+*Save/Share your themes.

 *Privacy mods (Anti revoke, pause last seen,Hide status view, hide blue ticks, hide second ticks, etc)